LGBTQ rights in Puerto Rico: Discrimination protections

 An anti-discrimination bill (House Bill 1725) was introduced on May 21, 2009 to the island's House of Representatives, and it was approved by a 43 to 6 vote on November 11, 2009.
 House Bill 1725 would have amended existing Puerto Rican civil rights laws to forbid discrimination on the basis of sexual orientation in the areas of employment, public transportation and public facilities, business transactions, and housing.
 The legislation addressed sexual orientation only, not gender identity.
 The bill was referred to Puerto Rico's Senate and first discussed on December 18, 2009.
 The Senate Committees for Labor & Human Resources, and for Civil Matters, were both reviewing the measure.
 However, the President of the Senate, Thomas Rivera Schatz, a vocal opponent of the legislation, stated in early April 2010 on the Senate floor that the legislation would not be approved by the Senate.
 The Senate held no hearings and took no action.

 At the same time, Governor Luis Fortuño, a member of the island's New Progressive Party and affiliated with the mainland Republican Party indicated that any discrimination law needs to state exemptions for organizations that object to homosexuality on the grounds of beliefs.

 In 2013, Senator Ramón Luis Nieves introduced Senate Bill 238 to ban discrimination based on sexual orientation and gender identity.
 It acquired 14 co-sponsors, assuring its passage.
 The Senate approved the legislation 15 to 11.
 By the time it passed by the House on a vote of 29 to 22 on 24 May, it had been amended to apply only to employment discrimination.
 After final action by the Senate, Governor Garcia Padilla signed the legislation into law on 29 May.

 In 2017, the Puerto Rican Legislative Assembly approved a religious freedom bill, which would have authorized public businesses to legally discriminate against LGBTQ people.
 Governor Ricardo Rosselló vetoed the bill in February 2018.
 On 11 June 2019, the Puerto Rico House of Representatives voted to approve a new religious freedom bill, amid outcry and protests.
 On 13 June 2019, Rosselló asked lawmakers to withdraw the bill.

-Hate crime law
+Hate crime laws

 In 2002, Puerto Rico amended its hate crime statutes to include sexual orientation and gender identity as protected characteristics.
 Puerto Rico is also covered by U.S. federal law, notably the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act.

 2020 was the first year anyone in Puerto Rico was charged with a hate crime.
 Sean Díaz de León and Juan Pagán Bonilla were charged under the Hate crime law after Bonilla's confession, in which he stated he and Díaz de León murdered two transgender women on 22 April 2020.